sjtuyinjie/Ground-Challenge/README.md

 * IMU: `/imu/data `

+* Wheel Odometer: `/odom `
 ## 2.DATASET SEQUENCES

-**At this stage, we only release part of our data for evaluation.
-The complete dataset will be made public once this paper is accepted. **
+**At this stage, we only release part of Rosbags.
+The complete dataset with GT and calibration files will be made public upon paper acceptance. **